-Reporting to the Director of Animal Care and Welfare, the Curator is a leader on a team responsible for the development, care, and management of the Aquarium's living collection and all associated habitats, support areas, programs, and systems.
-The Curator instills a culture of respect, trust, and accountability within the department and across the Academy.
-The Curator directly and indirectly manages and supervises other aquarium managers, biologists, interns, and volunteers, including schedules and work assignments.
-Assists the Senior Director and Director of Animal Care and Welfare in implementing the departmental strategic plan.
-The Curator is expected to lead and participate in relevant Academy committees and workgroups, professional associations, and partnerships with outside organizations.
-Helps develop impactful partnerships and programs and leads the department during Director and Senior Director absences.
-Work schedules may include holidays, evenings, and weekends.
+Reporting to the Director of Animal Care and Welfare, the Curator is a leader on a team responsible for the development, care and management of the Aquarium's living collection and all associated habitats, support areas, programs and systems.
+This position focuses on the Osher Rainforests of the World, African penguin, and Southeastern U.S. Swamp exhibits.
+The Curator manages and supervises other aquarium managers, biologists, interns and volunteers.
+The Curator assists in the implementation of the departmental strategic plan and helps develop impactful partnerships and programs.
+Work schedules may include holidays, evenings and weekends.

 POSITION DUTIES AND RESPONSIBILITIES:

 - Manages a team of biologists including hiring, training, daily supervision, scheduling, mentoring and performance evaluation.
 Supervises volunteers and interns.